• Home

 May 18, 2026, 4:00 AM ET

-When regional Colorado car wash chain Autowash began growing rapidly, adding 13 locations in less than two years between 2021 and 2022, its operations couldn’t keep up.
-The company was still relying on hand-written sticky notes, text messages, fragmented spreadsheets, and employees’ own memory.
+When regional Colorado car wash chain Autowash began growing rapidly, adding 13 locations in less than two years in 2021 and 2022, its operations couldn’t keep up.
+The company was still relying on handwritten sticky notes, text messages, fragmented spreadsheets, and employees’ own memory.

 Autowash changed payment systems, but Erin Dreeszen, cofounder and chief of staff at Autowash, told Fortune she knew they had to find a way to “up” everything.
 They started with maintenance, which is crucial to operations in the car wash world.
 Each bay involves upwards of 20 different pieces of equipment that work together, and if there’s an issue with any single part, the whole thing goes down.

 Working with MaintainX, Autowash adopted an AI-powered maintenance system that ended up laying the groundwork for the company to reimagine its entire operations layer around data and AI.
-The results are tangible: repair times dropped 74% across locations; labor productivity jumped as AI enabled workers to better do their jobs; and institutional knowledge that was previously stuck in employees’ heads is now systematized and searchable.
+The results are tangible: Repair times dropped 74% across locations, and labor productivity jumped as AI enabled workers to better do their jobs.
+Institutional knowledge that was previously stuck in employees’ heads is now systematized and searchable.

 From repairs to everything else